 A calm ending makes acceptance easy.
 It should feel optional, not urgent.

 7. Proofread Before You Send.
-For more on growing your business through recommendations, read these effective strategies for asking clients for referrals.
+For more on growing your business through recommendations, read these guidelines for writing professional service offer emails.

 Small errors change perception quickly.
 Clean writing signals care and professionalism.